-Name of director or committee Brief description Nauen, Andreas The Board of Directors of SIEMENS GAMESA, in its meeting held on June 17, 2020, unanimously agreed, following a favorable report from the Appointments and Remunerations Committee, to ratify the delegation of powers to Mr. Andreas Nauen as CEO, in the event that the shareholders at the General Meeting of Shareholders to be held on July 22, 2020 decide to ratify the Board's resolution to appoint Mr. Andreas Nauen as a Director on an interim basis (cooption) and to re-elect him for the bylaw-mandated term of four years within the category of Executive Director; delegating to him all the powers which, according to the law and the By-laws correspond to the Board of Directors, except those which cannot be delegated pursuant to the law and the By-laws.
-The General Meeting of Shareholders of SIEMENS GAMESA held on July 22, 2020 approved the aforementioned ratification and re-election of Mr. Nauen and he accepted his appointment and the ratification of the delegation of powers on the same date.
-Delegated Executive Committee The Board of Directors of SIEMENS GAMESA unanimously agreed on August 5, 2020 to activate its Delegated Executive Committee which has been delegated part of the powers of the Board of Directors, excluding amongst other those which may not be legally delegated or the ones that cannot be delegated under the provisions of the Bylaws and of the Regulations of the Board of Directors.
-See the Regulations of the Delegated Executive Committee for further detail on the specific functions delegated into this Committee.
+Name of director or committee Brief description Nauen, Andreas The Board of Directors of SIEMENS GAMESA, in its meeting he on June 17, 2020, unanimously agreed, following a favorable rep from the Appointments and Remunerations Committee, to ratify the delegation of powers to Mr. Andreas Nauen as CEO, in the eventhat the shareholders at the General Meeting of Shareholders to held on July 22, 2020 decide to ratify the Board's resolution appoint Mr. Andreas Nauen as a Director on an interim basis (coption) and to re-elect him for the bylaw-mandated term of for years within the category of Executive Director; delegating to hall the powers which, according to the law and the By-lactor correspond to the Board of Directors, except those which can be delegated pursuant to the law and the By-laws.
+The Gene Meeting of Shareholders of SIEMENS GAMESA held on July 2020 approved the aforementioned ratification and re-election Mr. Nauen and he accepted his appointment and the ratification the delegation of powers on the same date.
+Delegated Executive Committee The Board of Directors of SIEMENS GAMESA unanimously agree on August 5, 2020 to activate its Delegated Executive Commit which has been delegated part of the powers of the Board Directors, excluding amongst other those which may not be legated delegated or the ones that cannot be delegated under provisions of the Bylaws and of the Regulations of the Board Directors.
+See the Regulations of the Delegated Execut Committee for further detail on the specific functions delegated it this Committee.